Robmaister/robmaister.github.io/software.md

      {: .list-no-style}
 ---

-I am a software engineer first and foremost, with experience ranging from realtime computer graphics to software asset management to firmware.
+I am a software engineer first and foremost, with experience in a range of programming languages and technologies.
+In terms of languages, I primarily work in C/C++ and C#, but have some experience with Node.js, Java, SQL, PHP, and Python.
+I have extensive knowledge of OpenGL and Unity, as well as a working knowledge of Unreal Engine 4, Xamarin, Android SDK/NDK, Arduino, and interfacing with operating systems via WinAPI and POSIX APIs.

+This site itself was built on a relatively slim base as a way to learn about and experiment with frontend web development.

+A lot of my work experience has included picking up technologies and languages that I am not familiar with.
+In most cases with the availability of source code or documentation, I can quickly start making meaningful contributions.

 Below is a selection of the work I have permission to share information about.

-If you would like to hire me on a contract basis, please contact me via email (available via my resume), or via Facebook Messenger with details.
+If you would like to hire me on a contract basis, please contact me via email (listed in my resume), or via Facebook Messenger with details.

-&nbsp;

-&nbsp;

-&nbsp;

 {: .content-grid  .content-grid-half .img-highlight .img-rounded}
  - [![Ilium VR](/img/software/category_sw_ilium.jpg)](/software/ilium-vr/)